R-Zero Named a Fast Company 2022 World Changing Idea

 SAN FRANCISCO, CA – May 3, 2022 — Helping to drive forward a safer, more sustainable and effective approach to healthier buildings, healthy buildings tech company, R-Zero, was named among the list of honorees in Fast Company’s 2022 World Changing Ideas Awards.
 The awards honor clean technology, innovative corporate initiatives, brave new designs for cities and buildings, and other creative works that support the growth of positive social innovation and tackle social inequality, climate change, and public health crises.

 R-Zero’s intelligent healthy buildings platform continuously collects data about how a space is being used, and uses that data to quantify risk with advanced risk modeling.
-Then a network of connected devices automatically works to mitigate risk in the air or on surfaces.
 Real-time data streaming provides advanced analytics and actionable insights based on how spaces are actually being used.
-The platform is being used across many industries, including education, hospitality, healthcare, senior care and in offices and workspaces, helping to provide safer shared spaces for hundreds of thousands of people.
+The platform is being used across many industries, including education, hospitality, healthcare, senior care and in offices and workspaces, helping to provide more comfortable shared spaces for hundreds of thousands of people.

 Now in its sixth year, the World Changing Ideas Awards showcase 39 winners, 350 finalists, and more than 600 honorable mentions—with climate, social justice, and AI and data among the most popular categories.
 A panel of eminent Fast Company editors and reporters selected winners and finalists from a pool of nearly 3,000 entries across transportation, education, food, politics, technology, health, social justice, and more.
 In addition, several new categories have been added this year including climate, nature, water, and workplace.
 The 2022 awards feature entries from across the globe, from Switzerland to Hong Kong.